Samsung/tizen-docs/docs/application/web/guides/multimedia/media-controller.md

    mcServer.savePlaylist(successCallback, errorCallback);
    ```

-4. To get information about playlists use the `getAllPlaylists()` method:
+4. To get information about playlists, use the `getAllPlaylists()` method:

    ```
    function successCallback(playlists) {